GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 * Oil falls on swelling U.S. crude stockpiles

-* Gold slides 1 pct to 5-year low as investors pull back (Adds close of U.S. markets)
+* Gold slides 1 pct to 5-year low as investors pull back (Adds oil, gold settlement prices)

 By Herbert Lash

-Apple shares slid 4.3 percent after the company’s fourth-quarter revenue forecast fell short of estimates and it missed some targets for iPhone sales.
+Apple shares tumbled 4.5 percent after the company’s fourth-quarter revenue forecast fell short of estimates and it missed some targets for iPhone sales.

 The poorly received earnings report hit companies with close ties to Apple.
 In Europe, chip designer ARM Holdings, a major supplier, tumbled 6.6 percent and German chipmaker Dialog Semiconductor fell 5.2 percent.